TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/JumpCloud.md

 Associates a JumpCloud system or a JumpCloud system group with a JumpCloud command

 ### [Add-JCGsuiteMember](Add-JCGsuiteMember.md)
-Adds users or usergroups to a GSuite Cloud Directory Instance
+Adds a user or usergroup to a GSuite instance

 ### [Add-JCOffice365Member](Add-JCOffice365Member.md)
-Adds users or usergroups to an Office365 Cloud Directory Instance
+Adds a user or usergroup to an Office365 instance

 ### [Add-JCRadiusReplyAttribute](Add-JCRadiusReplyAttribute.md)
 Adds Radius reply attributes to a JumpCloud user group.